What to expect at your Kumon assessment

-At Kumon, every child’s journey begins with a no-obligation, free initial assessment.
-This is a great opportunity for you to meet your Instructor, discover where your child is placed in their current learning and ability, and find out more about Kumon study.
+At Kumon, every child’s journey begins with a no-obligation, initial assessment.
+This is a great opportunity for you to meet your Instructor, discover what your child is currently capable of, and find out more about Kumon study.
 Have you ever wondered how a Kumon Instructor assesses your child?
 Here, we take you through what to expect at your Kumon initial assessment, step-by-step.

 Step 1: Get to know your Instructor

 The assessment meeting is a great opportunity for you and your child to meet your Kumon Instructor.
-Should you enrol, your Instructor will be working closely with your child throughout their entire Kumon journey – observing, guiding, and setting work at just the right level to keep them motivated and making progress.
+Your Instructor will be working closely with your child throughout their entire Kumon journey – observing, guiding and setting work at just the right level to keep them motivated and making progress.

 We hope this initial meeting, whether in-person or online, will be the start of a fruitful and trusting relationship.

 Step 2: Your child sits a short maths and English test

 Understandably, your child may be a little apprehensive about this part, but our Instructors are experts at encouraging and getting the best out of children.
 Your Instructor will tailor the test to your child, covering comfortable questions that will encourage them to show off their abilities, as well as tougher questions that may stretch and challenge them.